 - Lettuce – leafs from a Romaine heart stalk

 I cooked my batch of boneless, skinless chicken breasts on low for about 4 hours in my Crockpot.
 No particular recipe, just keep an eye on it so that it stays moist enough to shred with a fork.
 If it overcooks it will dry out and be a lot harder to shred, not to mention tougher to the taste.

-Putting the boats together
+Assembling the boats